 Bob served on active duty in the U.S. Navy Judge Advocate General’s Corps.
 Thereafter, he joined Fulbright & Jaworski (now Norton Rose Fulbright) in 1975 and became a partner in that firm in 1979.
 He joined Ivins, Phillips & Barker as a partner in 1993.
 He joined the IRS Office Chief Counsel in May 2015.

-Numerous outlines, articles and book reviews in Practising Law Institute proceedings, TAXES, Tax Notes and Journal of Taxation.
-Frequent speaker at professional education institutes on tax law matters, including institutes sponsored by American Law Institute/American Bar Association, Practising Law Institute, Tax Executives Institute, Federal Bar Association, District of Columbia Bar, New York University, University of Chicago, Penn State University/Dickinson College of Law, University of California at Los Angeles, University of Miami and Southern Federal Tax Institute.
+He has written numerous articles for tax publications, including the Practising Law Institute proceedings, TAXES, Tax Notes and The Journal of Taxation.
+He lectures frequently at professional education programs, including programs sponsored by the American Bar Association, the Practising Law Institute, the American Law Institute, the Tax Executives Institute, the Federal Bar Association, the District of Columbia Bar, New York University, University of Chicago, Penn State University/Dickinson College of Law, University of California at Los Angeles, University of Miami, William & Mary Law School and the Southern Federal Tax Institute.